 Stay at the spacious Apartments Nadija 1366 in the heart of Pula with a free parking facility.

 Stay right in the heart of Pula and walk to the town squares full of street artists and shops and restaurants.
 The Hostel Pipištrelo is clean and affordable.

 Sustainability is on our hearts and minds and this travel Sustainable Travel Hotel you can walk to the Roman Amphitheater and enjoy elegant furnishings in a private apartment.

 Sunday – Day 4: Cliff jump, cave explore, swim, snorkel and eat wild oysters prepared by Capt.
 Chris, the Poseiden of Pula on his magical boat tour.

-Monday - Day 5: Recover from all your hiking and Adriatic swimming adventures with a delicious breakfast and then head back to Trieste to enjoy its famous beaches.
+Monday – Day 5: Recover from all your hiking and Adriatic swimming adventures with a delicious breakfast and then head back to the Trieste beaches and city center.
 Return home.

-Beyond the beaches, Trieste has a lot to offer families and solo travelers alike.
+Beyond the Trieste beaches, Trieste has a lot to offer families and solo travelers alike.